 Get enough data

 With all of these new services comes much higher data downloads.
-In December 2015, the average NBN account used 128GB per month – which is just over 50 per cent more than the national average of 69GB per month.
+In August 2016 the average monthly data used was 137GB over nbn.
 Data usage is growing with the increasing popularity of streaming and other services that use up lots of data.
 Choose a plan that suits your data needs.
 Look at your previous monthly usage to help guide you in how much data you need.
-If you want to use streaming services on your internet connection, we recommend you look at plans with at least 128GB per month.

-Anyone who has looked at a mobile phone contract knows you need an accounting degree to figure them out.
+Anyone who has looked at mobile phone contracts knows you need an accounting degree to figure them out.
 Internet contracts are not much easier – terms like, peak and off-peak, shaping, speed tiers, set-up fees, monthly fees and early termination fees are confusing.

 Some general rules are to:

-- Avoid offers that split data into "peak and off-peak".
-We looked at a range of plans and found only one with this split which was still good value.
+- Avoid offers that split data into “peak and off-peak”.
+These plans may not offer good value.

 - Balance big set-up costs against the monthly fee.
-We found some telcos with no set-up costs and low monthly fees, so it pays to shop around.
+Some telcos have no set-up costs and low monthly fees, so it pays to shop around.

-At ACCAN we are sceptical about bundled extras – while they may be advertised as free, you usually end up paying for them through higher overall prices.
+While added extras may be advertised as free, you could end up paying for them through higher overall prices.
 Extras can also make it difficult to compare offers because you do not always know the cost of the individual products.

 What affects the quality of my broadband?